 Awesome!
 The schwa sound can do wonders for your English fluency

-Well, I am convinced … The schwa sound is just so underrated by English language teachers.
+Well, I am convinced … The schwa sound (pronounced 'uh') is just so underrated by English language teachers.

-The schwa sound is not just your ordinary vowel sound.
-I have always maintained that a large part of spoken fluency and competence revolves around schwa.
+I've always maintained that a large part of spoken fluency and competence revolves around the schwa sound.
 Besides, the schwa sound is the most common vowel sound in English.

 Yes, one single sound could help you to unlock the door to English fluency!
 Check this out.

 Analyse and listen to this text to see what schwa can do for you: